-Upholstered furniture should be vacuumed regularly since dirt can affect the appearance of your sectional or loveseat and wear away upholstery fibers.
+Upholstered furniture should be vacuumed regularly.
+Dirt doesn’t only affect the appearance of your sectional or loveseat – it can actually wear away upholstery fibers.

 Vacuuming your sofa or club chair is your first defense against stains.
-You’d be surprised how much a simple vacuuming can help to fade even set-in stains.
+You’d be surprised how much a simple vacuuming can help to fade even the most set-in stains.

 Use a clean, dry upholstery attachment or a stiff-bristle brush to loosen dried dirt, dust, and crumbs.
 Once you have vacuumed the high-traffic surfaces, use the crevice tool for hard-to-reach spots like between the cushions.
 Pet hair is especially good at getting lodged in couch crevices, so if you have pets, pay extra attention to this step.

 Check your couch or recliner for cleaning codes.
-These are small symbols that can usually be found on a tag that’s been sewn in at an inconspicuous spot.
+These are small symbols that can usually be found on a tag or label that’s been sewn in at an inconspicuous spot.
 If your couch has cushions, it may be underneath those.
 If not, check underneath the couch.
 The label is most likely sewn into one of the seams.

 Make sure your test spots have dried completely and haven’t changed the look or feel of the upholstery before using whatever you tested on the rest of the couch or ottoman.